rachelshealy/plutarch_work/shealy_paper.md

 [^3] : ibid.

 [^4]: Attic Greek was the language used by the educated class in the Roman Empire.
-[Citation?]
+“Ancient Greek.”
+Wikipedia, Wikimedia Foundation, 14 Dec.
+2018, en.wikipedia.org/wiki/Ancient_Greek.

 [^5]: “Plutarch.” *New World Encyclopedia*, www.newworldencyclopedia.org/entry/Plutarch#Life.